erin-nielsen/ldap2pg/README.md

 		cn=admin
 		password = admin

-3. Test the connection to LDAP on the same server it was installed using the following command.
+3. Test the connection to OpenLDAP on the same server it was installed using the following command.
 If ldapsearch does not exist, then install **openlap-clients** for Red Hat-based distributions or **ldap-utils** for Debian-based distributions.

 		ldapsearch -H ldap://localhost -W -U admin -b "cn=admin,dc=edb,dc=example,dc=org"

 ## Create OpenLDAP Roles and Users
-The following steps describe how to create the new sample roles and users within your OpenLDAP instance.
+The following steps describe how to create the new sample roles and users within your OpenLDAP instance for this demonstration.

-1. Copy all files from this project's repository folder to a folder on your OpenLDAP node:
+1. Copy all files from this repository folder to a folder on your OpenLDAP node:

 		/ldap2pg/openldap-scripts

 2. Execute the following command to add the organization "groups".
-(Enter the password for the LDAP user you set up in this example it is "admin")
+(Enter the password for the OpenLDAP user you set up in this example it is "admin")

 		ldapadd -x -D "cn=admin,dc=edb,dc=example,dc=org" -W -f ldap-scripts/create_ou.ldif

 3. Execute the following command to add the groups "hr" and "marketing".
-(Enter the password for the LDAP user you set up in this example it is "admin")
+(Enter the password for the OpenLDAP user you set up in this example it is "admin")

 		ldapadd -x -D "cn=admin,dc=edb,dc=example,dc=org" -W -f ldap-scripts/create_groups.ldif

 4. Execute the following command to create all the users.
-(Enter the password for the LDAP user you set up in this example it is "admin")
+(Enter the password for the OpenLDAP user you set up in this example it is "admin")

 		ldapadd -x -D "cn=admin,dc=edb,dc=example,dc=org" -W -f ldap-scripts/create_users.ldif

 5. Execute the following command to add the users to the appropriate groups.
-(Enter the password for the LDAP user you set up in this example it is "admin")
+(Enter the password for the OpenLDAP user you set up in this example it is "admin")

 		ldapmodify -x -D "cn=admin,dc=edb,dc=example,dc=org" -W -f ldap-scripts/add_users_to_groups.ldif

-6. Execute the following command to validate groups and users were successfully created.
+6. Execute the following command to validate the OpenLDAP groups and users were successfully created.

 		ldapsearch -x -LLL -b "ou=groups,dc=edb,dc=example,dc=org" "(|(cn=hr)(cn=marketing))"